 In-house shipping increases a business' overhead expenses, sometimes dramatically.
 Creating a pick and pack area involves installing heavy duty shelving and well-marked storage containers that are logically organized and easily accessible to employees.

 If a business begins to grow and offer more merchandise, its warehouse space requirements will also grow.
-As the retail operation becomes larger, then there may be a need for material handling equipment such as a pallet jack, forklift or scissors lift.
+As the retail operation becomes larger, there may be a need for material handling equipment such as a pallet jack, forklift, or scissor lift.
 Whether these are purchased or rented, the per month cost can easily slash the profit margin of a small business.

 If current year shipments have skyrocketed compared to the previous year, the in-house shipper may be paying too much for outbound freight.
 In addition, if a retailer uses an LTL or TL trucking firm periodically, they are likely to be charged the retail cost to ship.
 Shipping costs for small shippers can bounce depending on current and projected cost of fuel; larger shippers often are provided a cushion against gas price spikes.

-A third solution to the order fulfillment challenge is to outsource the order fulfillment process to a specialty firm, this is also known as outsourcing to third-party logistics (3PL).
-The ecommerce order fulfillment enterprise is just that–a business whose sole purpose is to receive goods from various vendors, store goods, pick, pack and ship goods, for one or several wholesale and retail businesses.
+A third solution to the order fulfillment challenge is to outsource the order fulfillment process to a specialty firm, also known as outsourcing to third-party logistics.
+The ecommerce order fulfillment enterprise is just that–a business whose sole purpose is to receive goods from various vendors, store goods, pick, pack, and ship goods, for one or several wholesale and retail businesses.

-Order fulfillment businesses locate in areas that are logistically favorable, close to major highways and often near rail lines as well.
-These enterprise parks tend to be low rent and low tax, as they are strictly industrial in nature, which reduces overall operational costs to the fulfillment provider.
-Because a fulfillment operation is, in its essence, a distribution center, it will be set up with the storage and shipping supplies and equipment that is needed for order fulfillment for products ranging in size from a diamond ring to a spinet piano.
-A fulfillment operation calculates its fees based on the amount of space a business requires, the amount of handling each unit received in and shipped out demands, the volume of goods returned and the cost to integrate fulfillment with order entry and transfer.
+Order fulfillment businesses are often located in areas that are logistically favorable, close to major highways or near rail lines.
+These enterprise parks tend to be low rent and low tax as they are strictly industrial in nature, which reduces overall operational costs for the fulfillment provider.
+Because a fulfillment operation is, in essence, a distribution center, it will be set up with the storage and shipping supplies and equipment that is needed for order fulfillment for products ranging in size from a diamond ring to a spinet piano.
+A fulfillment operation calculates its fees based on the amount of space a business requires, the amount of handling each unit received in and shipped out demands, the volume of goods returned, and the cost to integrate fulfillment with order entry and transfer.
 These costs vary from client to client and depend heavily on the quantity of goods a retailer handles.

 While the logistics are obviously optimized with a 3PL, the primary obstacle to outsourcing to a specialist for a very small or start-up business are the initial integration costs.
 It may require $1000.00 or more to integrate the order fulfillment center's software with that of the client company.
 It may also be difficult for the client company to estimate their space needs, especially during a product launch.

-Since an order fulfillment operation ships and receives large quantities of goods daily, it has the ability to negotiate freight rates with a number of carriers that are favorable to the end client.
-Shipping costs can be a dealbreaker for the customer, so the retailer who is able to offer reduced, flat rate or free shipping as a "perk" is often the one who captures customers for life.
-Order Fulfillment houses also carry the documents needed for international shipments, expanding its clients' ability to engage in global sales and exporting.
+Since an order fulfillment operation ships and receives large quantities of goods daily, it has the ability to negotiate freight rates with a number of carriers that are favorable to its clients and the end consumer.
+Shipping costs can be a dealbreaker for the consumer, so the retailer who is able to offer reduced, flat rate or free shipping as a "perk" is often the one who captures customers for life.
+Order fulfillment houses also carry the documents needed for international shipments, expanding its clients' ability to engage in global sales and exporting.